-In 2019, the Group incurred a loss on write-down of property, plant and equipment amounting to P83.54 million due to the dismantling of the coal washing plant (see Note 22).
-In relation to the dismantling, the recovered parts and construction supplies in the amount of P182.72 million that are still usable were transferred to "Inventories" in the consolidated statement of financial position (see Note 7).
+- These also include the expected cost of decommissioning and site rehabilitation of mine sites and future clean-up of its power plants.
+The impact of annual re-estimation is shown in the rollforward as an adjustment (see Notes 3 and 16). - In 2019, the Group incurred a loss on write-down of property, plant and equipment amounting to ₱83.54 million due to the dismantling of the coal washing plant (nil in 2020, see Note 22).
+In relation to the dismantling, the recovered parts and construction supplies in the amount of ₱182.72 million that are still usable were transferred to "Inventories" in the consolidated statements of financial position (see Note 7).